This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

 - Although there is no strict page limit on submissions, the Editors value economy of expression and do not plan to publish book-length works.
 Our primary costs are copy editing and typesetting, so long articles impose budgetary constraints on us just like on any other journal.
-(Whether words are in the body of the article, the footnotes, or the references makes no difference.)
+Our publishing costs are currently around $50 per 1000 words (and much higher for PDF submissions), and we don't have the budget to print massive papers.
+(Whether words are in the body of the article, the footnotes, or the references makes no difference to these costs.)
 The length of the article should be proportionate to the contribution it makes, especially if it is over 10000 words.
 If it is substantially over 10000 words, especially if it gets to around 15000 words, it is very unlikely that it will be accepted as appropriate for a journal.
 (Though we do suggest that authors get in touch with Michigan Publishing or some other publisher about publishing these works as open access books.)
 In general, if an article is too long for other journals, it is too long for Imprint.

 - Please read over your abstracts and keywords to check for typos and formatting errors.
-Typically cutting and pasting from a Word document will lead to errors with Janeway's in-browser editor.
+These are going to be sent to reviewers as-is.

 - Check that the capitalisation is correct on your author name and on your article title.

 - The review system Imprint uses is somewhat different to the Janeway default.
 (See the notes under Acceptance Criteria for details on what we do.)
 So any information on the author dashboard about the status of a paper is likely to be misleading, since it measures where the paper would be in the review process more common for journals in other disciplines.